-As one turns the focus on material cultures, such as those of the tea bowls, ewers, kilns, qin, and aromatic substances, there is a need to empower the materials with more agency.
-These material cultures constituted the Northern Song tea cultures in a macro sense and provided sources of inspiration and imagination to the composition of literary works, paintings, and calligraphy of the scholar-artists.
-This book will not merely dwell on the psychological and mental aspects of the elites by looking at their literary works about the said cultures, but also illustrate how they interacted with related objects.
-The scholar-artists’ attitudes towards the differences of tea drinking practices in the south and the north would be seen as a way to construct their cultural identity, which was accordingly shaped and changed by the material cultures related to tea.
-The appreciation and consumption of the aromatic substances and qin music would aid in this process of identity construction.
+We need to empower the materials with more agency by turning our focus to material cultures, such as tea bowls, ewers, kilns, qin, and aromatic substances.
+These material cultures constituted Northern Song tea cultures in a macro sense and provided sources of inspiration and imagination to the scholar-artists’ composition of literary works, paintings, and calligraphy.
+This book does not merely dwell on the psychological and mental aspects of the elites by looking at their literary works about the said cultures but also illustrates how they interacted with related objects.
+The scholar-artists’ attitudes toward the differences in tea drinking practices in the south and the north can be seen as an attempt to construct contrasting cultural identities that were accordingly shaped by the material cultures related to tea.
+The appreciation and consumption of aromatic substances and qin music would aid in this process of identity construction.

 Formation of the scholar-artist communities

-The formation of communities and groups has received much attention from sociologists, or scientists of the social.
-How and why human beings form groups are intriguing questions because we are concerned with those factors that brought them together, and those that divided them.
-The formation of specific communities thus aroused the interests of modern sociologists, whose insights this book will borrow.
-Gustave Le Bon’s perception of the crowd psychology may be one of the starting points of this discussion.
-Later this field led to a debate over structure and agency.
-A structure, as some scholars see it, imposes social norms upon individuals and binds the individuals together, while others argue that agency is an intrinsic nature embedded in the minds of individuals and that individuals have the free will to form or dismiss groups.
-Anthony Giddens thus proposes the structuration theory to absorb structure and agency and take the two as mutually interactive.
-Bruno Latour devises the actor-network theory (ANT) to integrate more elements vital in the formation of the social.
-Human beings and objects, especially products of technology and science, are deemed as actors in the ANT.
+The formation of communities and groups has received much attention from social scientists.
+How and why human beings form groups and what factors draw group members together to the exclusion of others are intriguing questions.
+The formation of specific communities has aroused the interests of modern sociologists whose insights this book will borrow.
+Gustave Le Bon’s perception of crowd psychology was the starting point for theorising this area of inquiry.
+Later, scholars in this field introduced a debate over structure and agency.
+As some scholars see it, a structure imposes social norms upon individuals and binds them together, while others argue that agency is intrinsic to individuals who possess the free will to form or reject groups.
+Anthony Giddens proposes “structuration theory” to account for both structure and agency and consider the two mutually interactive.
+Bruno Latour devised “actor-network theory (ANT)” to integrate more elements relevant to forming social groups.
+Human beings and objects, especially technology and science products, are considered actors in ANT.
 The formation of a network relies on the interplay between these actors.
-Thus the people who are involved in community formation are certainly the key actors, but objects do play a role.
-The reasons that bring people together may thus be divided into the physical and the mental.
-The physical includes the objects and the environment or space that house the community, while the mental includes the social norms and thoughts that bind people together.
+Thus, the people involved in community formation are certainly crucial actors, with objects also playing a role.
+People’s motivations for coming together and forming communities can be material or ideological.
+The material includes the objects and the environment or spaces that house the community, while ideology includes the social norms and thoughts that bind people together.

-Latour’s ANT arguments that there is “no group, only group formation,” and that “objects too have agency” take the nature of the actors as being constantly in flux.
-Actors do not enjoy a stable and solid status, instead, they are mutually changing and shaping each other.
-Albena Yaneva expands Latour’s theory and opens a new dimension of study of designs.
-In Yaneva’s point of view, objects and designs should be seen as being empowered with agency to be able to enact and connect the social.
-These theories are inspiring to the study of the formation of the scholar-artist communities in the Northern Song.
+Latour’s ANT argues that there is “no group, only group formation” and that “objects too have agency.”
+Groups are in constant flux.
+Actors do not enjoy a stable and solid status.
+Rather, they mutually change and shape each other.
+Albena Yaneva expands Latour’s theory and opens a new dimension for designing studies.
+From Yaneva’s point of view, objects and designs should be seen as being empowered with the agency to enact and connect the social.
+These theories inspire the study of the formation of the Northern Song scholar-artist communities in this book.